 The 21 States being targeted by the promoters of a constitutional convention -- a "Con Con" or "Convention of States" -- for 2017 listed below.

-- Our won-loss record as of April 25, 2017: 15 wins, including 4 rescissions, and only 4 losses.
-Our victories have been in Arkansas, Arizona, Idaho (defeat of another constitutional convention proposal doomed the COS there), Arkansas, Iowa, Kansas, Kentucky, Maine, Mississippi, Montana, Nebraska, New Hampshire, South Carolina (in committee), South Dakota (floor vote), Utah (floor vote), Virginia, Washington, West Virginia, and Wyoming.
-Rescissions were by Maryland and New Mexico.
-Only Arizona and North Dakota have passed Convention of States this year.
+- Our won-loss record as of June 30, 2017: 18 wins, plus 3 rescissions, and only 4 losses.
+Our victories have been in Arkansas, Idaho (our defeat of another constitutional convention proposal doomed the COS there), Iowa, Kansas, Kentucky, Maine, Mississippi, Montana, Nebraska, New Hampshire, South Carolina (in committee), South Dakota (floor vote), Utah (floor vote), Virginia, Washington, West Virginia, and Wyoming.
+Rescissions were by Maryland, Nevada, and New Mexico.
+Only Arizona, North Dakota, Texas, and (with conditions) Missouri have passed Convention of States this year.

 - Arkansas, SJR 2 - DEFEATED COS by a 13-17 vote on Senate floor (1/30/17).

 - Arizona - passed House narrowly